developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/voice/index.md

 ### Enable Voice With Page Actions

-The easiest way to add voice to an existing EB app is by "injecting" the necessary JavaScript into the running app using Page-based Actions.
-This allows JavaScript code to be executed by one or more specific pages as determined by a unique string found on the page.
-For example, if an app contains one or more pages that display text prompting the user to "Speak a Command..." voice input can be activated on every page that contains that particular string of text.
+The easiest way to add voice to an existing EB app is by "injecting" the necessary JavaScript into one or more pages in the running app using Page-based Actions.
+This allows JavaScript code to be executed by the required pages as determined by a unique string found on the page.
+For example, if an app contains pages that display text prompting the user to "Speak a Command..."
+EB can activate voice input on every page that contains that string.

 **To enable voice input using Page Actions**: